Get Free Solar Panel Quotes

 The Powervault P4 has up to 24 kWh modular units available (Powervault)

 Want effortless control over your battery system’s capacity?
-Get a battery that’s easily scalable — the Powervault P4.
-You can easily install new battery modules if your power needs increase, and the Powervault P4 can be increased from 8 kWh all the way up to 24 kWh.
+Get a battery that’s easily scalable up to a large capacity.
+With the Powervault P4 you can easily install new battery modules, enabling it to store from 8 kWh all the way up to 24 kWh.

-With this level of flexibility, you can confidently purchase a futureproof system whilst minimising the risk of oversizing, a common challenge that can impact the ROI of solar battery systems.
+With this level of flexibility, you can confidently purchase a futureproof system whilst minimising the risk of oversizing.
+This is a common challenge that impacts the ROI of solar battery systems.

 Pros